By: Justin Martinez (@JustJustin956)

 You know the league is stacked when the reigning MVP comes in at the No. 5 spot.

-Westbrook put up a historic performance last year, averaging the first triple double (31.6 points, 10.7 rebounds and 10.4 assists) since the great Oscar Robertson did it in the 1961-1962 season.
+Westbrook put up a historic performance last season, averaging the first triple double (31.6 points, 10.7 rebounds and 10.4 assists) since the great Oscar Robertson did it in the 1961-1962 season.

 Critics will point out Westbrook’s 41.7 percent usage rate (highest in the league) and his nightly average of 5.4 turnovers (second to only James Harden), but what do you expect from a man that had to single-handedly will a lottery-bound team to the playoffs?